Homology and K-theory for self-similar actions of groups and groupoids: -algebras and groupoids associated to self-similar groupoids

-\begin{Cor} Let $(G,E,\sigma)$ be a contracting self-similar groupoid action where $E$ is a finite graph without sources and $G$ is countable.
-Then $\mathscr G_{(G,E)}$ is amenable. \end{Cor} \begin{proof} Let $\mathcal N$ be the nucleus.
-For the first proof, we show that $G\ltimes \partial E$ is amenable, which suffices by Theorem~\ref{t:amenability}.
-Because $G$ is contracting, each element of $g$ has only finitely many distinct sections.
-Thus $G$ can be written as a countable chain of finite subsets containing $\mathcal N$ and closed under sections.
-It follows that we can write $G=\bigcup_{i \geq 1} H_i$ with the $H_i$ finitely generated subgroupoids closed under $\sigma$ and containing the nucleus (and hence contracting), with $H_1\subseteq H_2\subseteq\cdots$.
-Then $G\ltimes \partial E$ is the directed union of the clopen subgroupoids $H_i\ltimes \partial E$, and so without loss of generality we may assume that $G$ is finitely generated by Proposition~\ref{p:AmenabilityPermanence}~(4).
-It was shown by Nekrashevych~\cite[Proposition~2.13.6]{selfsimilar} (see also~\cite[Proposition~4.3.14]{Nekbook2}) that, for finitely generated contracting self-similar groups, the Schreier graph for the action on the set of infinite words has polynomial growth.
+For the first proof that $\mathscr G_{(G,E)}$ is amenable, we show that $G\ltimes \partial E$ is amenable, which suffices by Theorem~\ref{t:amenability}.
+It was shown by Nekrashevych that, for finitely generated contracting self-similar groups, the Schreier graph for the action on the set of infinite words has polynomial growth~\cite[Proposition~2.13.6]{selfsimilar} (see also~\cite[Proposition~4.3.14]{Nekbook2}).
 The proof works \textit{mutatis mutandis} for finitely generated contracting self-similar groupoids.
 It follows that $G\ltimes \partial E$ is amenable by~\cite[Corollary~3.17]{RenaultScand}.